omerfyildirim/basic-flight-reservation-system/README.md

 # basic-flight-reservation-system
-Test classes will be appliend in the next days.
+Test classes will be fixed in the next days.